nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

   Example edits:
   * Add, modify, or delete resources in the package.
   * Add, modiy, or delete the KRM functions in the pipeline in the package's `kptfile`.
-    * e.g.: mutator functions to transform the KRM resources in the package contents; validator functions to enforce validation
+    * e.g.: mutator functions to transform the KRM resources in the package contents; validator functions to enforce validation.
   * Add, modify, or delete a sub-package.

 * Guard against pushing invalid package changes: